MustCodeAl/programming_mental_notes/reviewfolder/BETTERRUST.md

 - **Non-Lexical Lifetimes**: The compiler treats the endpoint of a reference's lifetime as the last place it's used, rather than the end of the enclosing scope.
 - **'static Lifetime**: The only allowed possibility for a returned reference with no input lifetimes, guaranteeing it never goes out of scope.

+> Precisely where an item gets automatically dropped depends on whether an item has a name or not.
+> One way to see what the compiler calculates as an item's lifetime is to insert a deliberate error for the borrow checker (Item 15) to detect.
+> if the compiler can prove to itself that there is no use of a reference beyond a certain point in the code, then it treats the endpoint of the reference's lifetime as the last place it's used, rather than the end of the enclosing scope.
+This feature (known as non-lexical lifetimes) allows the borrow checker to be a little bit more generous:

+What happens if there are no input lifetimes, but the output return value includes a reference anyway?

+The only allowed possibility is for the returned reference to have a lifetime that's guaranteed to never go out of scope.
+This is indicated by the special lifetime 'static, which is also the only lifetime that has a specific name rather than a placeholder label.

 ## Example Code